awsdocs/amazon-ec2-user-guide/doc_source/data-protection.md

 **Memory**

 Memory encryption is enabled on the following instances:
-+ Instances with AWS Graviton 2 processors, such as M6g instances\.
-These processors support always\-on memory encryption\.
++ Instances with AWS Graviton processors\.
+AWS Graviton2, AWS Graviton3, and AWS Graviton3E support always\-on memory encryption\.
 The encryption keys are securely generated within the host system, do not leave the host system, and are destroyed when the host is rebooted or powered down\.
+For more information, see [AWS Graviton Processors\.](http://aws.amazon.com/ec2/graviton)
 + Instances with Intel Xeon Scalable processors \(Ice Lake\), such as M6i instances\.
 These processors support always\-on memory encryption using Intel Total Memory Encryption \(TME\)\.
 + Instances with 3rd generation AMD EPYC processors \(Milan\), such as M6a instances\.
 These processors support always\-on memory encryption using AMD Transparent Single Key Memory Encryption \(TSME\)\.